 Keeping with tradition, next up were cold appetisers.
 Kicking off with Green Asparagus marinated in Mustard Oil, we were in for a ride.
 Adapting an outside-the-box-approach, the simplicity of cooking perfectly positioned with the surprising complexity of flavour-combination hit it out of the park.
 The gentle bite of the asparagus being the only missing piece of the puzzle, as this shoot needed thirty-seconds less in the pot of boiling water.
 The Crushed Cucumbers and Black Vinegar however, failed to woo.
 The slightly soggy cucumber was soaked a tad-too-sweet, and a sharper and more pungent vinegar marinade would make the dish sing.
 Next in, Pickled Radish with Chili and Soya boasts of Tom & Jerry like rapport, as the peppery sharpness of the radish is offset by the gentle sweetness of soya.
 The Roasted Duck Salad, Pomelo, Pine Nuts, and Shallots is summer in a mouthful with citrus reigning.
 While the roasted duck adds depth, its thin cuts can easily be mistaken for umami mushrooms.
 Pomelo and pine nuts being the stars of this show hoist it up the scrumptiousness poll.

 No Chinese supper is replete without dim-sum, and pairing the spread with a tête-à-tête, we got talking about the makings of the menu with Chef Alex.
 “We want to be as authentic as possible, with our own edgy twist and respect for local farmers.
 At the same time, we can’t use local lamb (that is ideal for braising) for our stir-fries,” says the Chef associated with Hyatt for over 17 years.
 Flying in Chef Yu Fuhai and his team from mainland China, the traditional disciplines and techniques are implemented with rigour.
 Prioritising produce and abolishing any use of powder, The Hong Kong Club is presenting Cantonese cuisine with a touch of Indo-eccentricity.
 The extensive dim-sum menu, that balances veg, non-veg (no, we’re not talking about sneakers) immaculately, furthers the belief of “not ba$tardi$ing the cuisine”.
 The first target in the line of sight for our chopsticks, Cauliflower Red & Chinese Cabbage Crystal Dumplings rocketed to the #DSSCRecommends list of dim-sums in the capital.
 Next in, Prawn, Asparagus, and Crispy Garlic Crystal Dumplings came a close second.
 The texture of prawn and asparagus hit the spot with bite sized chunks, but crispy garlic took on the role of Waldo.
 The hide & seek continued with Boletus and Shi Mei Ji Mushrooms with Black Pepper Shanghai Dim-sums.
-The burst of mushroom broth, whilst an amusing revelation, leaves you wanting for a more punchy flavour.
+The burst of mushroom broth, whilst amusing, leaves you wanting for a more punchy flavour.
 The key lies with the concentration of broth, and once the flavour pars with technique, a trip to Aerocity will be imminent.

 Prompting an uber high rating on the taste-o-meter, Hong Kong Style Duck, Homemade Barbeque Sauce, and Mini Bao blew it out of the water.
 Pink in the centre, well rendered, and boasting of crisp skin, the duck itself is enough to lure us back.
 Paired with soft baos that navigate contrary to the fluffy, kulcha trend in the capital city (you know it’s true) and a rich barbecue sauce, this is exactly what you need to cure a rough day at work.
 The signature Crispy Pork Belly with Kasundi Mustard showcases the ingenious pairing of indigenous Kasundi mustard and topnotch quality pork belly.
 While the texture ranges on the chewy side, the crispy skin well makes up for it.